ChiliMilk/URP_Toon/README.md

 Object2.Pass2......
 ![image-AfterBatch](image/AfterBatch.png)

+How ?
+Use ToonRenderer or RenderFeature ：

-#### Use CustomRenderer
+#### Use ToonRenderer

-1.Create CustomForwardRenderer Asset.
+1.Create ToonForwardRenderer Asset.
 Assets/Create/Rendering/Universal Render Pipeline/ToonForward Renderer

 2.Setup Pipeline Asset
 ![image-Setup](image/Setup.png)

-#### Use RenderFeature
+#### Use RenderFeature (Use in default urp,dont add in ToonRenderer)

-You can also use RenderFeature.
+You can also use RenderFeature in default urp.

 Select ForwardRenderData>Add Renderer Feature>Render Outline Feature.

 ![image-RenderOutline](image/RenderOutline.png)

-Node : SRP Batch does not support Skin Mesh yet.

 ## Reference